ProactiveProgrammers/iterative-exponentiation-starter/writing/reflection.md

 ### What is the output from running the `iterator` program?

-TODO: Use a fenced code block to provide the output for your this command for running the `iterator`.
+TODO: Use a fenced code block to provide the output from this command for running the `iterator`.

 - `poetry run iterator --whileloop --forloop --minimum 2 --maximum 10`

-TODO: Use a fenced code block to provide the output for your this command for running the `iterator`.
+TODO: Use a fenced code block to provide the output from this command for running the `iterator`.

 - `poetry run iterator --forloop --minimum 0 --maximum 5`

-TODO: Use a fenced code block to provide the output for your this command for running the `iterator`.
+TODO: Use a fenced code block to provide the output from this command for running the `iterator`.

 - `poetry run iterator --whileloop --minimum 2 --maximum 10`